 ARDILLA can use any input generator.
-Our current implementation uses combined concrete and symbolic execution [1, 11, 30].
-During each execution, this input generator monitors the program to record path constraints that capture the outcome of control-flow predicates.
+Our current implementation uses combined concrete and symbolic execution [1,6,25,30].
+During each execution, the input generator monitors the program to record path constraints that capture the outcome of control-flow predicates.
 The input generator automatically and iteratively generates new inputs by negating one of the observed constraints and solving the modified constraint system.
 Each newly-created input explores at least one additional control-flow path.

-Ardilla's vulnerability detection is based on dynamic taint analysis [13,29].
-Ardilla marks data coming from the user as potentially unsafe (tainted), tracks the flow of tainted data in the application, and checks whether tainted data can reach sensitive sinks.
+ARDILLA's vulnerability detection is based on dynamic taint analysis [8, 29].
+ARDILLA marks data coming from the user as potentially unsafe (tainted), tracks the flow of tainted data in the application, and checks whether tainted data can reach sensitive sinks.
 An example of a sensitive sink is the PHP mysql_query function, which executes a string argument as a MySQL statement.
-If a string derived from tainted data is passed into this function, then an attacker can potentially perform an SQL injection if the tainted string affects the structure of the SQL query as opposed to just being used as data within the query.
+If a string derived from tainted data is passed into this function, then an attacker can potentially perform an SQL injection, if the tainted string affects the structure of the SQL query as opposed to just being used as data within the query.
 Similarly, passing tainted data into functions that output HTML can lead to XSS attacks.

 ARDILLA's taint propagation is unique in that it tracks the flow of tainted data through the database.
 When tainted data is stored in the database, the taint information is stored with it.
 When the data is later retrieved from the database, it is marked with the stored taint.
 Thus, only data that was tainted upon storing is tainted upon retrieval.
 This precision makes ARDILLA able to accurately detect secondorder (persistent) XSS attacks.
-By contrast, previous techniques either treat all data retrieved from the database as tainted [28, 29] (which may lead to false warnings) or treat all such data as untainted [19] (which may lead to missing real vulnerabilities).
+By contrast, previous techniques either treat all data retrieved from the database as tainted [28, 29] (which may lead to false warnings) or treat all such data as untainted [16] (which may lead to missing real vulnerabilities).

-To convincingly demonstrate a vulnerability, a tester or a tool must create concrete example attack vectors [4, 8, 10].
-ARDILLA creates concrete attack vectors by systematically mutating inputs that propagate taints to sensitive sinks, using a library of strings that can induce SQLI and XSS attacks.
-This step is necessary because not every flow of tainted data to a sensitive sink indicates a vulnerability because the data may flow through routines that check or sanitize it.
-ARDILLA then analyzes the difference between the parse trees of application outputs (SQL and HTML) to check whether the attack may subvert the behavior of a database or a Web browser, respectively.
+Not every flow of tainted data to a sensitive sink indicates a vulnerability because the data may flow through routines that check or sanitize it.
+To improve usability, ARDILLA does not require the user to provide a list of sanitizing routines.
+Instead, ARDILLA systematically mutates inputs that propagate taints to sensitive sinks, using a library of strings that can induce SQLI and XSS attacks.
+ARDILLA then analyzes the difference between the parse trees of application outputs (SQL and HTML) to determine whether the attack may subvert the behavior of a database or a Web browser, respectively.
 This step enables ARDILLA to reduce the number of false warnings and to precisely identify real vulnerabilities.